-All of our stores are occupied under operating leases and encompassed approximately 1,480,000 total square feet at February 2, 2013.
+All of our stores are occupied under operating leases and encompassed approximately 1,620,000 total square feet at February 1, 2014.

-We own approximately 356,000 square feet of developable land in Lynnwood, Washington, and completed construction of our new 63,071 square foot global home office in fiscal 2012.
-Additionally, we lease 12,917 square feet of office space in Schladming, Austria for our European home office.
+We own approximately 356,000 square feet of developable land in Lynnwood, Washington, and completed construction of a 63,071 square foot global home office in fiscal 2012.
+Additionally, we lease 14,208 square feet of office space in Schladming, Austria for our European home office.
+This lease is set to expire in 2017.

 We own a 168,450 square foot building in Corona, California that serves as our domestic warehouse and distribution center.
-We lease 94,428 square feet of a facility in Edwardsville, Kansas that serves as our domestic ecommerce fulfillment center.
-This lease expires in 2022 and we have the option to lease up to 153,095 square feet of the facility under this lease agreement.
+We lease 123,761 square feet of a facility in Edwardsville, Kansas that serves as our zumiez.com ecommerce fulfillment center.
+This lease is set to expire in 2022.

-We lease a 51,667 square feet combined distribution and ecommerce fulfillment center in Graz, Austria that supports our Blue Tomato ecommerce and store operations in Europe.
+We lease a 80,234 square feet combined distribution and ecommerce fulfillment center in Graz, Austria that supports our Blue Tomato ecommerce and store operations in Europe.
+This lease is set to expire in 2019.
+We lease 17,168 square feet of a distribution facility in Delta, British Columbia, Canada that supports our store operations in Canada.
+This lease is set to expire in 2018.

 Additionally, we are under lease for a 59,972 square foot location in Everett, Washington that was previously used for a portion of our combined home office and ecommerce fulfillment center.
 This lease expires in 2017.
-See Note 19, "Exit and Disposal Activities," in the Notes to Consolidated Financial Statements found in Part IV Item 15 of this Form 10-K, for additional information related to this location.